 Book Club: The Library is now offering four new monthly children’s book clubs, one each for children entering grades 1 – 4!
 These clubs are for any kid who likes to read, meet new friends and have fun discussing good books with others.
 The first and third grade book clubs are being led by Pelham resident Liselle Sakhrani, and the second and fourth grade book clubs are being led by Pelham resident and librarian Margo Hastings.
 Walk-ins are welcome, but registration is requested by calling the Library at (914) 738-1234.
 Book club books are usually available at the circulation desk.

 Story Time: The Library provides two Story Time programs on weekdays that take place throughout the year, including vacation weeks and summer.
-One session is for children ages 3 – 5, from 10:30 to 11 a.m. on Tuesdays, and one is for ages two and under at the same time on Wednesdays.
+One session is for children all ages, from 10:15 to 10:45 a.m. on Tuesdays, and another at the same time on Wednesdays.
 Caregivers must be in attendance and are welcome to participate with the children they accompany — that makes it a pleasurable experience for all!
 As such, we request there be no phone use or talking during Story Time.
 The Children’s Librarian, as well as special guests, also do Story Time programs.
 Be sure to check the Programs Calendar on the Library website home page for up-to-date information.
 This is a very popular program, so get there early!